 Restaurants open Christmas Eve & Day for dine-in

 Here are restaurants open for dine-in on both Christmas and Christmas Eve unless otherwise noted.
-Remember, these are the spots offering traditional holiday meals, but Asian restaurants across the city are open per usual.
-Check out my list of the best Chinese food in Seattle for ideas of where to eat.
+Remember, these are spots doing classic holiday meals.
+Most of the best Chinese restaurants in Seattle are open per usual.

-- Andare (Downtown) – A la carte Italian meal featuring lasagna
+- Andare (Downtown) – Italian meal featuring lasagna

-- Ben Paris (Downtown) – $75pp for 3-course surf ‘n turf dinner or $29pp Christmas Day breakfast
+- Ben Paris (Downtown) – $75pp for 3-course surf ‘n turf or $29pp Christmas Day breakfast

 - The George (Downtown) – $85/adult, $50/kid 5-12 for 3 course family-style meal